strudel-science/strudel-kit/docs/docs/getting-started/installation.md

 ### Install strudel-cli using pipx

+pipx is an extension of pip that will install command-line tools in isolated environments so you can safely run them from any terminal.
+Install pipx by following the [instructions in their documentation](https://pipx.pypa.io/stable/installation/).

-Run the following commands on the command line:
+Once you have pipx installed, run the following command on the command line:

 ```
-pip install --user pipx
 pipx install strudel-cli
 ```

-After executing the above commands, the `strudel` command can be used on any command line for the current user.
+After completing the above, the `strudel` command can be used on any command line for the current user.

 ## Install strudel-cli from GitHub